exasol/dynamodb-virtual-schema/doc/gettingStartedWithSchemaMappingLanguage.md

 of the DynamoDB document structure to a relational structure.
 This is done using the mapping language ([reference](https://exasol.github.io/dynamodb-virtual-schema/schema_doc/index.html)).
-The mappings are defined in a JSON document.
-The documents are then uploaded to a bucket in BucketFS and referenced in the `REATE VIRTUAL SCHEMA` call.
+You have to defined the mapping in a JSON document, upload it to a bucket in BucketFS and reference in the `REATE VIRTUAL SCHEMA` call.
-For mapping multiple DynamoDB tables, you can create multiple files.
+For mapping multiple DynamoDB tables, you can create multiple files, upload them to a folder and BucketFS and reference this folder.

 The structure of the mapping follows the structure of the data in the DynamoDB.